Jess X. Snow

 "When We Were Dragons"

-When Were Dragons is a dystopian, fantastical coming of age YA novel and live action feature screenplay in development about a emo Chinese immigrant artist who must come to terms with the burgeoning spirit that awakens within them.
-In a world of contemporary Chinese exclusion that tries to illegalize our magic, When We Were dragons is a genre-bending story of underground artists in hiding as they confront their potential power.
+When We Were Dragons is a dystopian, fantastical coming of age YA novel and live action feature in development about a Chinese immigrant art student who visits the studio of a charismatic artist to get her first tattoo, and is forced to confront a shared cultural secret that awakens a dangerous force inside of her.
+In a dystopian near-future of Chinese exclusion that tries to illegalize immigrants, When We Were Dragons is a genre-bending story about underground artists in hiding as they confront their potential power.

-I Wanna Become The Sky proof of concept for When We Were Dragons
+Watch: I Wanna Become The Sky, a proof of concept for When We Were Dragons on the Criterion Channel.